 * Steven Joyce: This time, let's try a little humility

-The University of Auckland and two more top schools have also had students test positive for Covid - sending at least 7000 secondary students and their families into isolation.
+New Zealand's biggest university and two more top schools have had students test positive for Covid - sending at least 7000 secondary students and their families into isolation.

 The Delta outbreak has also sent TV star Hilary Barry and 1000 others into isolation after a gala awards dinner attended by another positive case.